British Values and the Prevent Duty

 Part of our duty as a school is to also prevent children and families from extreme radicalisation and these duties are set out in the ‘Prevent Duty 2015.’
 For you as families this means being safe in the knowledge that through the school curriculum as well as the ethos of the school, we encourage the children to have a balanced and respectful world view which shows tolerance and understanding of all people regardless of their ethnicity, faith or gender.
 All schools publish a Prevent Action Plan and ours can be found at the bottom of this page along with an information guide for parents.

 The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
-At Holme Church Of England Primary School these values are reinforced regularly and in the following ways.
+At Stilton Church Of England Primary Academy these values are reinforced regularly and in the following ways.

 Democracy is embedded at the school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
 Pupils also have the opportunity to air their opinions and ideas through our School Council and regular questionnaires.
 The elections of the School Council members are based solely on pupil votes, reflecting our British electoral system and demonstrating democracy in action.